sanyi0411/Raspberry_pi_tutorials/README.md

-# Tutorials
+# Raspberry Pi Tutorials

-These are various tutorials on how to install and set up different environments<br/>
+These are various tutorials for the Raspberry Pi.

-I have spent several hours trying to figure these things out, so I made these tutorials to help others (and my future self)
+Currently I am using a Pi 5 8GB.